openeuler-mirror/isula-build/doc/manual_en.md

 **Method 2: Using the RPM Package**

-1. Obtain the isula-build-\*.rpm installation package from the openEuler yum source, for example, isula-build-0.9.3-1.oe1.x86_64.rpm.
+1. Obtain the isula-build-*.rpm installation package from the openEuler yum source, for example, isula-build-0.9.6-4.oe1.x86_64.rpm.

 2. Upload the obtained RPM software package to any directory on the target server, for example, /home/.